Boughton House, Northants.

 Cottesbrooke Hall, Northants

-A Queen Anne house in extensive grounds.
-Two flanking pavilions are joined to the main house by curving corridors.
-There is a noted collection of sporting pictures.
-If I remember correctly, the house is notable for being exceptionally well maintained: everything inside looks like new.
+Two flanking pavilions are joined to the main house by curving corridors, one of which contains a noted collection of English, Chinese and Continental porcelain.
+There is an exceptional collection of sporting pictures.
+The house is notable for being exceptionally well maintained: almost everything inside looks like new.
 The house is open to visitors on limited dates during the warmer months, and admission is by conducted tour.

 Crownhill Fort, Plymouth